How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Don't make a line of approvers, as this would further slow down your team’s progress.
 Instead, involve only the person who is required in the approval process.
 In this way, you will also be minimizing unnecessary edits.

-However, having just one approver for the entire social media team might halt the workflow when that approver is on leave.
-Hence, your team needs to have two or more approvers so that teamwork is never stopped, and there's always someone to take up the approver’s role in their absence.
+However, having just one approver for the entire social media team might halt the workflow when that approver is not available.
+Hence, try to have two or more approvers so that teamwork is never stopped, and there's always someone to take up the approver’s role in their absence.

-Find the correct balance for the number of approvers such that neither your team has too many approvers nor does the teamwork gets halted in their absence.
+Find the correct balance for the number of approvers such that neither your team has too many approvers nor does the team's work gets halted in their absence.

-Before your team members even start with the creation process, they need to understand the guidelines to be followed and the expectations.
-This will give them the correct direction to work in the start itself, thus minimizing the edits.
+Before your team members even start with the content creation process, they need to understand the guidelines to be followed and the expectations.
+This will give them the correct direction to work from the start itself, thus minimizing the edits.

 Brand guidelines are the ones that differentiate your brand from the rest, and hence any and every piece of content that goes out on your brand’s social media page must adhere to those guidelines.